alexvollmer/archive.alexvollmer.com/content/posts/poor-mans-mac.md

 Next is the `sync_from_s3` which goes the other way.

     #!/bin/sh
     rsync  --recursive --size-only \\
       /Volumes/JungleDisk/documents/ ~/Documents/

 Note that in the second script I don't refer to the `sync_files` file.
 That's because the only way files end up on S3 is via the `sync_to_s3` script which already limits what files get uploaded.
 I could use the `sync_files` file to sync _from_ S3, but if the `sync_files` were updated on S3 I wouldn't get the changes until my second sync.

 One thing to be aware of is a new feature in JungleDisk that, if enabled, will wreak havoc on this setup.
-Under the ‘Jungle Disk Plus' settings, be sure to disable the checkbox marked ‘Only upload changed portions of large files'.
+Under the 'Jungle Disk Plus' settings, be sure to disable the checkbox marked 'Only upload changed portions of large files'.
 This absolutely wrecked the sync-ing process for my [OmniFocus](http://www.omnigroup.com/applications/omnifocus/ The Omni Group - OmniFocus) document.
 Given how cheap S3 is, this is an utter non-concern for me.

 ## Calendars